grijjy/DelphiGoogleSignIn/README.md

 # Tokens, tokens, tokens!
 Google loves tokens!
 While most other third-party APIs follow a basic OAuth/2 token flow to secure access, Google uses different tokens for various operations that in Google's own words, "provides increased security over your standard OAuth 2.0 flow" to their APIs.
 In their APIs and documentation you will find references to Auth tokens, Id tokens, Access tokens, Refresh tokens, Server auth codes and more.
 I picture a bunch of bored security researchers sitting around at Google and thinking of new ways to make it complicated for developers to access their APIs in the interest of security.
 All kidding aside, once you figure out how and where to use the various token methodologies it will all work.

-To access the Google APIs in your app from Delphi you first must starting by authenticating with Google.
+To access the Google APIs in your app from Delphi you first must start by authenticating with Google.
 Once you are authenticated you can interact with the Google APIs with a variety of approaches.
 If your application is web based or Windows based, you would obtain an OAuth/2 token from Google and use that token to call the various Google API endpoints using REST/HTTP.

 If your application is mobile based on iOS or Android, in the past Google would allow you obtain an OAuth/2 token using the Google SignIn SDK just like you would do on Windows or a web application, so that you could call REST/HTTP APIs directly from your client app.
 Google however is depreciating this approach on mobile platforms in favor of using Firebase Id tokens instead and obfuscating the process of calling APIs using their SDK along with Firebase Id tokens.
 On iOS it is still possible to request an OAuth/2 token or a Firebase Id token when you use the Google SignIn SDK, but on Android you can now only obtain a Firebase Id token using the Google SDK.
 I expect Google to phase out OAuth/2 token access on all mobile platforms in the near future.